OlinDSA2025/olindsa2025.github.io/in_class/day06.md

 ## Graph Properties

 We probably won't have a ton of time to work with these during class today, but here are some useful properties of graphs.
-You will have to implement some of these in the assignment.
+If you have time, go ahead and implement (either in pseudocode or Kotlin) one or more of them.

 ### Number of Connected Components